tjfulle/Modulecmd.py/README.md

 # What Are Environment Modules?

-Environment modules, or just modules, are files containing commands that, when processed by the module Framework, modify the current shell's environment.
+Environment modules, or just modules, are files containing commands that, when processed by the module framework, modify the current shell's environment.
 Modules allow users to dynamically modify their environment.
 For example, a module file (call it `foo.py`) containing the following command, sets the environment variable `FOO` to the value `BAR`

 ```python
 setenv('FOO', 'BAR')